The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Introduction

+with $I_{i,j}:=\partial^* \{\chi_i=1\} \cap \partial^* \{\chi_j=1\}$ denoting the interface between phases $i$ and $j$ and with $\vec{n}_{i,j}$ being its normal pointing from phase $i$ to phase $j$.
 Note that the condition \eqref{LengthBound} then precisely ensures that $E[\chi|\xi]$ is a suitable notion of error between the $\BV$ solution $\chi$ and the strong solution $\bar \chi$: In addition to providing a tilt-excess-like control of the error, it also provides an estimate on the distance of the interfaces.

-On the other hand, the calibration structure $\xi_{i,j}=\xi_i-\xi_j$ ensures that the error functional \eqref{ErrorFunctional} may be rewritten as an expression involving only two contributions: First, the total interface energy of the $\BV$ solution $E[\chi]$ and, second, a linear functional of the characteristic functions $\chi_i$ of the phases: Indeed, we may compute
+On the other hand, the calibration structure $\xi_{i,j}=\xi_i-\xi_j$ ensures that the error functional \eqref{ErrorFunctional} may be rewritten as an expression involving only two contributions: First, the total interface energy of the $\BV$ solution $E[\chi]$ and, second, a linear functional of the characteristic functions $\chi_i$ of the phases.
+Indeed, we may compute

-This enables us to estimate the time evolution of the error functional $E[\chi|\bar \chi]$ using only two ingredients, namely, first, the sharp energy dissipation estimate \eqref{EnergyDissipationInequalityBVSolution} for the interface energy $E[\chi]$ for $\BV$ solutions, and, second, the evolution equation \eqref{EvolutionPhasesBVSolution} for the phase indicator functions $\chi_i$ from the $\BV$ formulation of mean curvature flow.
+This enables us to estimate the time evolution of the error functional $E[\chi| \xi]$ using only two ingredients, namely, first, the sharp energy dissipation estimate~\eqref{EnergyDissipationInequalityBVSolution} for the interface energy~$E[\chi]$ for $\BV$~solutions, and, second, the evolution equation~\eqref{EvolutionPhasesBVSolution} for the phase indicator functions $\chi_i$ from the $\BV$ formulation of mean curvature flow.
 The equations \eqref{FirstEq}--\eqref{ThirdEq} are crucial for deriving a Gronwall-type estimate for $E[\chi|\xi]$ in subsequent rearrangements.
-We remark that this approach may be regarded as an instance of the relative entropy method introduced independently by Dafermos \cite{Dafermos} and Di~Perna \cite{DiPerna}.
+We remark that this approach may be regarded as an instance of the relative entropy method introduced independently by Dafermos~\cite{Dafermos} and Di~Perna~\cite{DiPerna}.

-Note that locally at a two-phase interface or at a triple junction of the strong solution, for any fixed time $t$ the blowups of our vector fields $\xi_{i}(\cdot,t)$ turn out to precisely be calibrations of the planar interface or the triple junction, respectively.
-However, on a global (not blown-up) scale, the vector fields $\xi_i$ may be thought of as deformed variants of classical calibrations which follow the (smooth but typically curved) interface of the strong solution; we refer to Figure~\ref{FigureCurveCalibrations} and Figure~\ref{fig:triple_rotation} for the illustration of a vector field $\xi_{i,j}=\xi_i-\xi_j$ at a two-phase interface and at a triple junction, respectively.
+Note that locally at a two-phase interface or a triple junction of the strong solution, for any fixed time $t$ the blowups of our vector fields $\xi_{i}(\cdot,t)$ turn out to precisely be calibrations of the planar interface or the triple junction, respectively.
+However, on a global (not blown-up) scale, the vector fields $\xi_i$ may be thought of as deformed variants of classical calibrations which follow the (smooth but typically curved) interface of the strong solution.
+We refer to Figure~\ref{FigureCurveCalibrations} and Figure~\ref{fig:triple_rotation} for the illustration of a vector field $\xi_{i,j}=\xi_i-\xi_j$ at a two-phase interface and at a triple junction, respectively.